 Encryption and security measures

 PMS systems encrypt and store patient information securely.
-This can prevent unauthorized access or data breaches.
+This can prevent unauthorized access or data breaches, keeping sensitive patient health information (PHI) safe from external threats.

 Audit trails

 PMS systems track and record who accesses information and when.
-By using it, providers monitor for unauthorized access or suspicious activity.
+By using it, providers monitor for unauthorized access or suspicious activity, maintaining strict compliance with privacy laws.

 Confidentiality agreements

 The system stores and tracks data-sharing agreements.
-This is done to prove the guilt of data controllers in case of violation of the confidentiality agreement.
+This is done to establish accountability in case of a violation of the confidentiality agreement.
 Its storage in PMS also ensures that everyone knows their responsibilities and obligations to protect patient privacy.

 PMS systems can help healthcare providers protect patient confidentiality by providing tools and technologies designed to keep healthcare data secure.
 They can limit access to only those who need it, and ensure that everyone knows their responsibilities to protect patient privacy.